pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 The return values of the program should be interpreted as a single struct, also encoded using Sia encoding.

-### ReadOnly Instructions
+### Read Only Instructions

-These are the instructions that are supported in ReadOnly mode.
-Note that these instructions may also be called in ReadWrite mode.
+These are the instructions that are supported in read only mode.
+Note that these instructions may also be called in read-write mode.

 #### Read